-The Australian and New Zealand Council for the Care of Animals in Research and Teaching (ANZCCART) Student Award (L. I. R. C)
+The Australian and New Zealand Council for the Care of Animals in Research and Teaching (ANZCCART) Student Award (I,L,R,C)

-\$1000 for attendance at the annual conference
+• \$1000 for attendance at the annual conference

 Applicants can be postgraduate students from any discipline.
 The award provides assistance for a student to attend the annual conference.
-Applications are available from ANZCCART, PO Box 19, Glen Osmond, SA, 5064 (tel 08 303 7325).
-Applications close in July.
+Applications are available from ANZCCART, PO Box 19, Glen Osmond, SA, 5064.
+Tel (08) 303 7325.
+Applications close July.

-The Australian Pain Relief Association and Australian Pain Society PhD Scholarship (L. R)
+The Australian Pain Relief Association and Australian Pain Society PhD Scholarship (L,R)

-- \$16,750 pa plus allowances - Up to 3 years (subject to satisfactory progress)
+- \$16,750 pa plus allowances - Up to 3 years subject to satisfactory progress

 Applicants must hold an Honours 1 degree and be proposing to undertake a PhD in the mechanism, diagnosis, treatment or epidemiological features of acute or chronic (including cancer) pain.
-Further information and applications are available from the Australian Pain Society Secretariat, PO Box 629, Willoughby NSW 2068 (tel 02 9439 6744).
-Applications close in early November.
+Further information and applications are available from the Australian Pain Society Secretariat, PO Box 629, Willoughby NSW 2068.
+Tel (02) 9439 6744.
+The award is offered bi-annually.
+Applications close early November.